azarnn/teamK8/README.md

 To test data preparation script you need additionally download file ddprep.ipynb to folder teamK8 on your disk.
 Also you need to download files weather_daily_darksky.csv from folder teamK8/data and all files from folder teamK8/data/daily_dataset.

+Of course, you can do all that steps above much shorter - simply download the whole repo in one zip file :))